Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 This tutorial explains how to properly optimize C/C++ code suitable for DSP designs and algorithms to get the maximum performance in terms of **lowest latency with maximum throughput** with the AMD  Vitis&trade; HLS design flow.

-You will also see how to create an embedded system running on either [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) or [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html) embedded board, which includes one of the IP cores (acknowledged as "kernel") designed with Vitis HLS, by applying the so called [Vitis Acceleration Flow](https://www.xilinx.com/support/documentation-navigation/design-hubs/dh0088-vitis-acceleration.html) with either makefile- or GUI-based flow.
+You will also see how to create an embedded system running on either [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) or [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html) embedded board, which includes one of the IP cores (acknowledged as "kernel") designed with Vitis HLS, with either makefile- or GUI-based flow.

 Within a "simplified" HLS terminology: